HPC-Simlab/simlab-training/HPCDAY2/3-Resources.md

 JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)
            5858476      defq     bash ikissami  R       0:35      1 node03
 ```
-- Now you can access to the requested resources (In this example node03)
+- You can either run a command in the current terminal or access to the requested resources from another terminal (In this example node03)
 ```shell
 ssh node03
 ```